Evolution of American English

 • Bluff – Instead of using the British river “bank,” bluff began to be used in the South in the late 17th century and was the first word that was “officially” attacked as being a “barbarous” American term.

-• Fork – Though it continued to be used as a term for an eating utensil, Americans began to also use the term to mean a branch of a road or a river.
+• Fork – Although it continued to be used as a term for an eating utensil, Americans also began to use the term to refer to a branch of a road or a river.

 • Help – Americans began to refer to servants as help beginning around 1630.

-The English thought we were particularly barbaric as the pronunciations of words changed:
+The English thought we were particularly barbaric as the pronunciation of words changed:

 • Bhar – instead of “bear.”